-Riad – Best places to stay in Marrakesh.
+Riad – Best places to stay in Marrakesh

-Marrakesh.
 Arab and Berber society are very conservative.
-Sometimes I even had a feeling they are making a huge effort tolerating me walking the street in short sleeve and camera, while the others are very pleasant and opened.
-Be respectful with outfit and behaviour.
-Be prepared for hundreds of questions: Where do you go?
+Sometimes I felt some of them were making a huge effort tolerating me walking in a short sleeve and a camera, while others were very pleasant and opened.
+Try to be respectful with your outfit and general behaviour.
+Be prepared for hundreds of questions from local people: Where do you go?
 Where’re you from?
 What are you looking for?
-They will usually tell you the thing you are looking for is different direction – I would advice not listen to them.
-Also, if you accept their advice or favour you will be definitely forced to pay for it at the end!
-Avoid young guys who offer help, they are very eager to show you the way.
+If you share you destination details, they will usually tell you it is located in the opposite direction. ;))) It is because they are willing to escort you for small money.
+If you accept their advice or favour you will be definitely forced to pay for it at the end!

-Safety in Morocco.
+Safety in Morocco

 Walking at night in Marrakesh wasn’t a problem for me.
 Pick-pocketing barely happens, as the police is quite efficient in chasing the robbers and they usually got caught within few hours.
 Most likely you would be hit by a moped.
 Mopeds drive full speed even in tiny little streets – stay safe and always try walking on the right side of the road!

 Hammam Spa treatment – why you have to try?

 Why Hammam is so exceptional?
 HAMMAM – is a traditional Moroccan massage.
 You’ll be able to find lots of spa saloons in the city.
 Not all of them are good, so be careful when picking the right one and definitely stick to Riads.
 It’s a very pleasant experience and an amazing body treatment at the same time.
-At first a black Moroccan soup is applied to sit on you for 15 minutes while you are in the hot steam room.
+At first a black Moroccan soap is applied to sit on you for 15 minutes while you are in the hot steam room.
 Afterwards they wash and scrub your body to remove epidermis layer.
 All this is followed by a great massage.
 It’s an old traditional cleansing ritual in Morocco nowadays but has it’s grassroots in ancient Greece.
-It’s also possible to buy typical black Moroccan soup on the market.
+It’s also possible to buy typical black Moroccan soap on the market.

-ATMs – are mainly located on biggest squares.
+ATMs – are mainly located in biggest squares.
 There’s lots of them near Yves Saint Laurent museum.
-It’s possible to pay by card almost in every restaurant, shop, riad or hotel.
+It’s possible to pay by card in almost every restaurant, shop, riad or hotel.

-Jemaa el-Fna – night market.
+Jemaa el-Fna – the night market

-Very sad knowing how much pain is happening behind the scene.
-If someone from the crowd notices you are making a photo they will immediately scream pointing at you and ask you for money.
-Suddenly half of the crowd will be starring at you.
-I got really confused at first I did something wrong.
+Very sad knowing how much pain there is behind the scene.
+Be prepared that if someone from the crowd notices you are taking a photo they will immediately scream pointing at you to ask for money.
+I got frozen when suddenly half of the crowd started starring at me because I just took one picture.
+I got really confused at first that I did something wrong.
 But don’t worry, everything is only about money. 🙂

 Traditional performances in Jemaa el-Fna

-Best places to see in Marrakesh?
+Best places to see in Marrakesh!

-Jemaa el-Fna Square (see description above),
+- Jemaa el-Fna Square (see description above),

-Museum of photography – great place, enjoyed it very much.I prefer to visit such places in the mornings.
+- Museum of photography – great place, enjoyed it very much.I prefer to visit such places in the mornings.
 70 Dirhams entrance fee.
 There’s a very nice restaurant on the top floor.

-Walk the streets of Marrakesh they are full of temporary exhibitions – breathtaking riads coloured by art.
+- Walk the streets of Marrakesh they are full of temporary exhibitions – breathtaking riads coloured by art.

-There’s lots of museums in Marrakesh so it’s up to you how much time you want to spend inside rather then outside.
+- There’s lots of museums in Marrakesh so it’s up to you how much time you want to spend inside rather then outside.
 Other quite interesting options are Orientalist Museum and Museum of Marrakesh.